dangpnh2/faq_bot/README.md

 ## Data:
-Each line is a pair of a question and the corresponding answer. format: Q1\tA1
+csv file: each row corresponding a pair of question and answer